mcrowe/codecore-js/notes/day3.md

 http://overapi.com/jquery/

-- attr: Set and Get attributes on one or more elements.
+`attr`: Set and Get attributes on one or more elements.

 ```js
 // Get the value of "src" attribute.